10-3-pursuit/project-solo-full-stack-portfolio/README.md

 ### Stretch goals

-This section of the project measures your ability to go above and beyond in creating your project.
-To score points in this section, you should incorporate a feature, technology, or skill you have not tried before and that is not explicitly required by the project instructions.
+This section measures your ability to go above and beyond in creating your application.
+To score points in this section, you should incorporate a feature, technology, or skill you have not tried before and that is not explicitly required by these instructions.

 When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.